kidsneuro-lab/vdjpuzzle/README.md

 |-f file|CuffNorm FPKM matrix|
 |-a file|Annotation file for each cell.
 First column contains cell ID|

+## Dockerfile file is also availbale for VDJPuzzle

 ## Run VDJPuzzle on a cluster
 VDJPuzzle support the execution on a system with PBS scheduler by adding the --qsub option.
 Every system has different parameters, thus make sure to change these parameters at the beginning of the .sh files in the script directory.